-The White House Employs Someone Whose Job Is To Tape Back Together Papers That Trump Rips Up
+The White House Employs Someone Whose Job Is To Tape Together Papers That Trump Rips Up

 — CNN (@CNN) June 11, 2018

-Neither the White House nor the official that fired Lartey and Young responded to Politico’s request for comment.
+Neither the White House, nor the official that fired Lartey and Young responded to Politico’s request for comment.

 Both Lartey and Young were terminated by the White House this past spring.
 No reason was given for their termination.
 The career employees were escorted out by Secret Service.
 They are both still unemployed.